andrewleader/tacotunesday/docs/exterior/weights.md

 8 | Alexis' climbing backpack
 10? | Food
 6 | Clothes
+5? | Misc (books, shoes, jackets)

-Total of 460-500?
-So with my build I only have 460 lbs of payload capacity without any people / water / food / etc?
+Total of ~488.5 lbs.
+So with my build, I only have 450 lbs of payload capacity without any people / water / food / etc.